Krabi – Documentation

 Posts Per Page

-You can control how many posts display per page from the package.json
+You can control how many posts to display per page from the theme package.json file.
+Open that file using a code editor and change the posts_per_page value from 8 to a number.

 "config": {